 |WLR Meal Type||Fitbit Meal Type|

-Water added to your food diary is added automatically to the Water section of the Fitbit app.
+Water added to your food diary is added automatically to the Water section of the tracker app.
 You’ll need to use the ‘water, mineral or tap’ record in WLR

-WLR sends your new current weight to Fitbit whenever you update your weight.
+WLR sends your new current weight to your tracker app whenever you update your weight.

 Weight and Calorie Calculations

-Your current weight is used by both Fitbit and WLR in calorie burn calculations, so it’s important that it’s kept up to date and in sync.
+Your current weight is used by your tracker app and WLR in calorie burn calculations, so it’s important that it’s kept up to date and in sync.

-We recommend weighing in once a week or more on WLR, and we’ll send your new weight to Fitbit each time you weigh in.
-Always updating your weight from WLR will ensure that Fitbit and WLR are making calculations on the same basis.
+We recommend weighing in once a week or more on WLR, and we’ll send your new weight to your tracker app each time you weigh in.
+Always updating your weight from WLR will ensure that your app and WLR are making calculations on the same basis.

-Pulls your workouts and calories burned into WLR, pushes food and calories consumed to Fitbit Try it free for 24 hours!
+Pulls your workouts and calories burned into WLR, pushes food and calories consumed to your tracker app Try it free!